raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 * The MLSMessage MUST contain a PrivateMessage with ContentType application.

-## Fetch the DS' signature public key

-A request from a remote DS to retrieve the signature public key of this DS.
-The signature public key can be used by other DSs to verify DSFanoutRequests sent by the DS.
-While the DS also uses its signature private key to sign proposals (see
-{{proposals-by-reference}}), clients should use the signature key included in the group's `external_senders` extension to validate those.

-The DS responds with a DSResponse of type SignaturePublicKey that contains the signature public key of this DS.

 ## Fetch KeyPackages of one or more clients

 A request from a client to retrieve the KeyPackage(s) of one or more clients of